Osborne paves way for Carney to retool Bank of England

-LONDON British finance minister George Osborne has laid the groundwork for a partial revamp at the Bank of England when new Governor Mark Carney arrives in July, but more radical options remain off-limits.
+LONDON Chancellor George Osborne has laid the groundwork for a partial revamp at the Bank of England when new Governor Mark Carney arrives in July, but more radical options remain off-limits.

 Trying to keep consumer price inflation at 2 percent will continue to be the central bank's main job, even after the biggest change to its monetary policy remit since it gained operational independence in 1997.